-PART III: COMPLEMENTARY THEMES
+PART III: OTHER FREQUENTLY HEARD THEMES

-These themes include other categories that were also heard throughout the outreach process, although not as frequently or at the same level of intensity as the dominant themes.
+These themes include other categories that were also heard throughout the outreach process, although not as frequently or at the same level of intensity as those discussed in Part II.

 Environmental Sustainability

 Respondents at the community organization meetings and at the Open House said that they would like to see an eighth guiding principle supporting environmental sustainability.
 Supporting comments included, "Use no natural resource faster than it can be replaced" and "We will be a model of a sustainable city."